MukashshafMomin09/Final-Project-Hospital-Management-Database/Phase1/README.md

 - **Medical History Tracking**: Keep a record of diagnoses, treatments, and prescribed medications.
 - **Billing and Payments**: Manage hospital billing processes efficiently.

-## License
-This project is open-source and available for modification and use.
-Feel free to use and enhance it based on your needs.

-## Contributions
-We welcome contributions from the community!
-If you want to improve the database structure, fix issues, or add new features, follow these steps:
-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Commit and push your changes.
-4. Submit a pull request for review.